chmitch/mdwguide/Student/Challenges/Challenge1/readme.md

-# Challenge 1 - Data Warehouse migration from On-premise to Azure Synapse Analytics
+# Challenge 1 -- Data Warehouse Migration

 [< Previous Challenge](/Student/Challenges/Challenge0/readme.md)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Next Challenge>](/Student/Challenges/Challenge2/README.md)

 ## Introduction

 WWI wants to modernize their data warehouse in phases.
-The first stage will be to scale-out horizontally their existing data warehouse (SQL Server OLAP) to Azure Synapse Analytics.
+The first stage will be to scale-out horizontally their existing data warehouse.
+The data warehouse migration will be from their on-premise WWI Data Warehouse to Azure Synapse Analytics.
 They like to reuse their existing ETL code and leave their source systems as-is (no migration).
-This will require a Hybrid architecture for on-premise OLTP and Azure Synapse.
+This will require a hybrid architecture for on-premise OLTP and Azure Synapse Analytics as the end state.
 This exercise will be showcasing how to migrate your traditional SQL Server (SMP) to Azure Synapse Analytics (MPP).

 ## Description

 The objective of this lab is to migrate the WWI DW (OLAP) to Azure Synapse Analytics.
 Azure Synapse Analytics is a MPP (Massive Parallel Processing) platform that allows you to scale out your datawarehouse by adding new server nodes (compute) rather than adding more cores to the server.

 There will be four different object types we'll migrate: